IshitaGopal/2019-RA/README.md

 *Implementation:*

 Seperate out the senators.
-Extract the birth date of each representative and record it as a column.
+Extract the birth date of each representative from the Json and record it as a column.
 For each year between 1935-2019, create a column and fill in with a 0 or 1 to indicate if the representative served in congress in that year.

+<ins>**Project 2 Goal**:</ins> Repeat the above task but this time for senators.

 <ins>**Project 3 Goal**:</ins> To record the age of all actors appearing in a film in a given year.